 In that situation, just don’t drive.
 Don’t accepted a passenger while you’re taking care of your business.
 A lot of drivers get busted not by passengers who report them, but by Uber employees who are taking rides as passengers.
 If you get an Uber employee as a passenger and you have your wife sitting in the front seat you can pretty much guarantee yourself a deactivation.

-That’s my advice, and if you have any questions, leave a comment, like the video, share it, and shoot me an e-mail if you need anything else.
+That’s my advice, and if you have any questions, leave a comment or shoot me an e-mail if you need anything else!

 Ready to Maximize Your Ridesharing Profits?